moinakdas/Anemometer-Calibration-Unit-Controller/README.md

 ### 2. Zeroing
 Each motor is zeroed using limit switches via `zeroMotor_wrapper.m`.
 Zero positions are stored for reference during operation.

-### Configuration Execution
+### 3. Configuration Execution
 `runConfigurationSet.m` iterates over a matrix of [Yaw, Pitch, Velocity] configurations.
+You may change these configurations as desired.
 Motors move to specified orientations and airflow velocity is achieved using PID-controlled gate positioning.

-### Cleanup
+### 4. Cleanup
 All motors are disengaged and handles released using `cleanup_wrapper.m`, even in the case of failure.
 Note that ctrl-Cing out of a running process will not disengage the motors properly, and will result in unexpected operation.
 In this case, restart MATLAB and clear cache.

+## Future Work

+- Implementation of airflow temperature control via PID control of Peltier Chips.
+- Rewrite this in anything but MATLAB